 Here, Kimco failed to show that Ms. Jung considered personal knowledge acquired outside the evidence presented to the Zoning Board.
-The Community Response Statement, the process for creating it, and the Community Response Statement's recommendations were all in the Community Response Statement itself, all of which were required to "become[] part of the public record" before the Zoning Board.
+The Community Response Statement, the process for creating it, and the Community Response Statement's recommendations were all in the Community Response Statement itself, all of which was required to "become[] part of the public record" before the Zoning Board.
 HCZR 125.0.J.3.c.
 The Community Response Statement also detailed how community members participated in the development of the Community Response Statement, as well as the conclusions the community reached.
-Before the Zoning Board, Kimco identified nothing
+Before the Zoning Board, Kimco identified nothing to suggest that Ms. Jung was influenced by any knowledge of the Community Response Statement that was not presented to the Zoning Board.
+Thus, Kimco did not overcome the "general presumption" that an adjudicator "can and will separate that which may be considered from that which may not."
+See Boyd, 321 Md. at 81.